idris-lang/Idris-dev/docs/parserLibrary/introduction.rst

   PTerm (and eventually TT structure).
 - REPL - compiles input from the command line.

-The following diagram is my attempt to work out how the modules in Idris 2 fit together.
+The following diagram is my first attempt to work out how some of the modules in Idris 2 fit together (with a few of the dependencies between them shown).
+The Idris 1 library is based on the modules at the bottom of the diagram (shown in red).

 .. image:: ../image/parserModules.png
    :width: 460px
    :height: 496px
    :alt: diagram illustrating these stages of lexer and parser